Six considerations when employing seasonal staff

 The Act also prohibits the use of zero-hour contracts.
 This ban may affect hospitality sector employers who previously relied on zero-hours type contracts to fill positions during busy seasonal periods.

-Before the Act came into effect earlier this year, zero-hour contracts were more common.
+Before the Act came into effect, zero-hour contracts were more common.
 An employee on a zero-hours contract may have been unaware of the hours they would receive in a given week, meaning they had to effectively be ‘on-call’ at all times.

 That’s all changed.
 Now, employers need to specify the hours per day and week they need their employees to be available.
 And for employers in every sector, that means no more zero-hours contracts.